Windows Shares (SMB)

 To connect to an SMB share, start the SMB service.

-After adding a new share TrueNAS prompts you to either start, or restart the SMB service.
+After adding a new share, TrueNAS prompts you to start or restart the SMB service.

 You can also start the service from the Windows (SMB) Share widget or on the System > Services screen from the SMB service row.